livewire/livewire/docs/validation.md

 }
 ```

 If you prefer more control over when the properties are validated, you can pass a `onUpdate: false` parameter to the `#[Rule]` attribute.
-This will disabled any automatic validation and instead assume you want to manually validate the properties using the `$this->validated()` method:
+This will disabled any automatic validation and instead assume you want to manually validate the properties using the `$this->validate()` method:

 ```php
 use Livewire\Attributes\Rule;